canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/kubernetes/deploy-ubuntu-pro-cluster-with-eks-pro-ami.rst

 Deploy an Ubuntu Pro EKS cluster - using a Pro AMI
 ==================================================

 This guide shows how to deploy an Ubuntu Pro EKS cluster using an EKS Pro AMI.
-You can also use Pro tokens and an EC2 launch template to deploy such a cluster.
-For instructions on how to do that, refer to :doc:`./deploy-ubuntu-pro-cluster`.

-An EKS Pro AMI is an Ubuntu EKS AMI with the `Pro service`_ included, which provides services such as Livepatch for LTS-based nodes and Expanded Security Maintenance (ESM).
+An EKS Pro AMI is an Ubuntu EKS AMI that includes the `Pro subscription`_, which provides services such as Livepatch for LTS-based nodes and Expanded Security Maintenance (ESM).
+It also grants the cluster a license to run Pro containers with no limitations on quantity or variety.

-Currently, only Ubuntu Pro 22.04 LTS is available as an EKS AMI, and it does not include the FIPS components.
-For an earlier version, such as Ubuntu Pro 20.04 LTS, use Pro tokens as mentioned above.
-For including FIPS, refer to :doc:`./deploy-ubuntu-pro-fips-cluster`.
+Ubuntu Pro 22.04 LTS supports EKS up to version 1.34, while Ubuntu 24.04 LTS will continue supporting current and future EKS versions.
+Currently, only 22.04 LTS provides NIST-validated FIPS components.
+For earlier versions or other combinations of EKS and Ubuntu releases, use Pro tokens as described in :doc:`./deploy-ubuntu-pro-cluster`.
+To include FIPS, refer to :doc:`./deploy-ubuntu-pro-fips-cluster`.

 Prerequisites
 -------------